ADVERTISEMENTS

 4. Krita

-Krita is a free, cross-platform and open source painting application aimed at providing affordable art tools in order to enable everyone to be able to create beautiful, professional digital paintings.
+Krita is a free, cross-platform, and open-source painting application aimed at providing affordable art tools in order to enable everyone to be able to create beautiful, professional digital paintings.

-It is also an excellent app for creating concept art, comics, illustrations because of its wide feature set including layers, artboards, brushes, the pen tool, infinite undo/redo, layer masks, HDR support, color palette, and drawing assistance tools, to mention a few.
+It is also an excellent app for creating concept art, comics, and illustrations because of its wide feature set including layers, artboards, brushes, the pen tool, infinite undo/redo, layer masks, HDR support, color palette, and drawing assistance tools, to mention a few.

 The project aim is to build a GUI shell around ImageMagick with plugin support, and long story short, 10 years and 2 name changes later, Krita is here free of charge with full compatibility with GIMP plugins and tons of other image manipulation tools.